FMI310 Environmental Pollutants and Ecotoxicology - with Term Paper

 Students in the programme: Environment and Natural Resources; M-MINA.

-The students will have knowledge of different sources of contamination and be able to evaluate the long-term effects of contamination of different ecosystems.
-The students will understand the links between concentration levels including the speciation of contaminants, and mobility and ecosystem transfer, biological uptake and bio-accumulation and bio-magnification of environmental contaminants in living organisms, and the ecotoxicological effects on cell, organ, organism and population.
+The students will have knowledge of about sources contributing to pollution of metals and heavy metals, radionuclides and organic pollutants in nature, different species, mobility and transport processes in different ecosystems, biological uptake, bioaccumulation and biomagnification in organisms and physiological and biological effects.
+The students will understand the links between the speciation, mobility in ecosystem, biological uptake and bioaccumulation of environmental contaminants in living organisms, and the ecotoxicological effects on cell, organ, organism and population.
 Students will be able to assess the short and long-term impact on man and the environment from contamination, and for some pollutants evaluate alternative countermeasures to reduce the impact in different ecosystems.
 Students will also be introduced to modern analytical techniques applied within the field.
-The students will understand that nature is fragile and that we need to consider the long term effects of pollutants to prevent negative ecotoxicological effects.
+The students will understand that nature is fragile and that we need to consider the long-term effects of pollutants to prevent negative ecotoxicological effects.

 Environmental Chemistry, a global perspective.
 Gary W. vanLoonand Stephen J. Duffy.
 Oxford University Press, 4th edition 2017.
 Chapters 1, 6, 8, 9, 10, 12, 13, 14, 18, 19 and 20.
 Principles of Ecotoxicology, C.H.
 Walker, R.M.
 Sibly, S.P.
 Hopkin, and D.B.
 Peakall.
 Taylor and Francis.
 4th edition, 2012.350 p.
 Handouts from lectures.
 Supporting literature: Selected articles, published in international journals.